 Agfa HealthCare is a leading player in the healthcare IT market with both its imaging IT and healthcare information solutions.
+Furthermore, the business group is developing a strong integrated care portfolio.
 Agfa HealthCare offers care organizations the tools to improve the overall efficiency and quality of patient care.
 The ultimate goal is to connect all healthcare stakeholders through seamless integration.
-Today, IT accounts for 44% of Agfa HealthCare's revenue.
+Today, IT accounts for 47% of Agfa HealthCare's revenue.

-Agfa HealthCare's imaging IT solutions equal reliability and efficiency for care providers around the world.
+Agfa HealthCare's Imaging IT solutions equal reliability and efficiency for care providers around the world.
 After the introduction of digital radiography in the early 1990's, Agfa HealthCare became one of the first companies to supply radiology departments with IT systems to efficiently store, manage, process and distribute digital medical images from various imaging modalities.
 These Picture Archiving and Communication Systems (PACS) are often linked to specialized information systems, such as Radiology Information Systems (RIS).

-Based on its experience in radiology, Agfa HealthCare started developing a number of imaging IT solutions for other hospital departments that work intensively with medical images, including cardiology, orthopedics and nuclear medicine, as well as for certain specialized medical disciplines, such as women's care.
+Based on its experience in radiology, Agfa HealthCare started developing a number of imaging IT solutions for other hospital departments that work intensively with medical images, including cardiology, orthopedics and nuclear medicine, as well as for certain specialized medical disciplines, such as women's care and digital pathology.

 Whereas PACS and RIS solutions were originally linked to one hospital department, care organizations are now seeking imaging IT solutions that ensure that all clinically relevant images find their way to the patient's Electronic Health Record.
 Agfa HealthCare anticipated on this demand with its Enterprise Imaging platform, which creates a true imaging record for every patient, containing all possible images of the patient, regardless of the department and the facility that created them.
-As it makes images and the data linked to them instantly accessible throughout the hospital, the care organization, or even all care facilities included in a regional network, the Enterprise Imaging platform speeds up overall diagnosis and enhances patient care.
+As it makes images and the data linked to them instantly accessible throughout the hospital, the care organization, or even all care facilities included in a regional network, the Enterprise Imaging platform speeds up overall diagnosis and enhances patient care while providing a modular multidisciplinary workflow needed to complete a successful value-based care strategy.

-With its imaging IT solutions for radiology departments, Agfa HealthCare has a very strong position in Europe and a growing market share in the US, Canada and Latin-America.
+With its imaging IT solutions for radiology departments, Agfa HealthCare has a very strong position in Europe and a growing market share in the US, Canada and Latin America.
 In the field of enterprise-wide and region-wide imaging IT solutions, Agfa HealthCare has a strong position worldwide.